‹ Back to Insights

 Optically Stimulated Electron Emission (OSEE)

-This is a lightweight, sensitive, accurate, and portable photoemission-based technique designed for quickly inspecting surface cleanliness.
-This test uses UV light to test a surface and while is not sensitive to soap or other impurities, it will detect oils.
+This lightweight, sensitive, accurate, and portable photoemission-based technique is designed for quickly inspecting surface cleanliness.
+This test uses UV light to test a surface, and while it is not sensitive to soap or other impurities, it will detect oils.

 To reliably ensure surface quality, it’s important to select a test that is sensitive to the material’s surface chemistry and thickness and has the resolution to catch parts that will fail to meet specifications.